Sturgis Charter Public School

 Specifically, any student who is found on school premises or at school-sponsored or school-related events, including athletic games, in possession of a dangerous weapon, including, but not limited to, a gun or a knife, may be subject to expulsion from the school by the Principal.
 Any student who is found on school premises or at school-sponsored or school-related events, including athletic games, in possession of a controlled substance, including, but not limited to, marijuana, cocaine, and heroin, may be subject to expulsion from the school by the Principal.
 Any student who assaults a Principal, administrator, teacher, teacher’s aide or other educational staff on school premises or at school-sponsored or school-related events, including athletic games, may be subject to expulsion from the school or school district by the Principal.

 Any student who is charged with any of the misconduct detailed above has an opportunity for a hearing before the Principal.
-At the hearing, the student may have representation at his or her own expense, along with the opportunity to present evidence and witnesses at said hearing before the Principal.
-After said hearing, the Principal may, in his discretion, decide to suspend rather than expel a student who has been determined by the Principal to have committed the misconduct detailed above.
+At the hearing, the student may have representation at their own expense, along with the opportunity to present evidence and witnesses at said hearing before the Principal.
+After said hearing, the Principal may, in their discretion, decide to suspend rather than expel a student who has been determined by the Principal to have committed the misconduct detailed above.

 Any student who has been expelled from a school district pursuant to GL c.
 71 §37H shall have the right to appeal to the Executive Director.
-The expelled student shall have ten days from the date of the expulsion in which to notify the Executive Director of his appeal.
-The student has the right to counsel, at his or her own expense, at a hearing before the Executive Director.
+The expelled student shall have ten days from the date of the expulsion in which to notify the Executive Director of their appeal.
+The student has the right to counsel, at their own expense, at a hearing before the Executive Director.
 The subject matter of the appeal shall not be limited solely to a factual determination of whether the student has violated any provisions of this section.

 Students who are suspended or expelled under §37H are entitled to receive educational services during the period of suspension or expulsion under STURGIS CHARTER PUBLIC SCHOOL’s Education Service Plan, which is described below in Section D. If the student withdraws from the Sturgis Charter Public School and/or moves to another school district during the period of suspension or expulsion, the new school/district/district of residence shall either admit the student to its schools or provide educational services to the student under the new school or district’s education service plan.